Goobley/DexRT/status.md

 Weird Issues
 ============

-- Some array accesses, such as the BlockMap entries from MultiLevelDDA are triggering the YAKL "host array being accessed in a device kernel issues", but compute-sanitizer does not report an issue.
+[x] Some array accesses, such as the BlockMap entries from MultiLevelDDA are triggering the YAKL "host array being accessed in a device kernel issues", but compute-sanitizer does not report an issue.
 This problem also occured when copying the mips out to 2d arrays for debugging.
+    - This wasn't really a false positive, although the description was wrong. mr_block_map was accessing block_map via a pointer, which was to the host device, but the cuda compiler was optimising and pulling the device pointer in block_map through, which was the only bit needed _unless_ the debug mode was activated...